April 25, 2018

 Second place winners and schools received $100.
 They were Lineville Elementary School second-grader Hudson Foster of Clay County and sixth-grader Hannah Lee, who attends Baldwin Arts and Academics Magnet School in Montgomery County.

-Photos from the Awards Luncheon and the winning posters are available on the Federation’s Flickr and Facebook pages.
-Backstrom’s video can be viewed on YouTube.
+Photos of the Awards Luncheon and winning posters are available on the Federation’s Flickr page and Facebook.
+Backstrom’s video can be viewed on the Federation’s YouTube channel.